webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ### Building packages

-- Use transparent backgrounds if possible to make it easier to compose multiple pacakges
+- Use transparent backgrounds if possible to make it easier to compose multiple packages
 - Be mindful of size to improve loading speeds

 ### Deploying to your own website